 - Have a professional inspect and clean your chimney and fireplace once a year.

-Preventing different types of fires or burns in your home
+How to prevent different types of fires or burns around your home

 - Prevent chemical burns by wearing gloves and other protective clothing when you handle chemicals.
 Store chemicals, including gasoline, out of the reach of children.

 - Use space heaters carefully.
+Keep them at least 3 feet away from curtains, rugs, bedding, clothing, and paper.
 Teach children to stay away from them.

 - Store matches and lighters in a locked cabinet, away from children.